 For external users we create an account and will need name, email and phone numbers of user, PI and administrator as well as your lab address.
 We will generate a cost estimate after discussing your project and the estimate should be used to generate a Purchase Order (PO).
 We can not accept checks or credit cards.

 Currently (December 1, 2019), the median turn-around time for mass spec based analysis is 8 days with an average of 2 weeks but processing time is project dependent.
-Turn-around time for peptide synthesis requests is 4-5 weeks.

-How to order your samples
+How to order/arrange your samples

 Nano-LC systems (very often used in proteomics) are difficult to fully clean/clear after each injection because of the low flow and 2-digit micrometer columns.
 Therefore, when sample amounts are high or if some peptides are particular hydrophobic, carry-over is a possibility.
 Carry-over refers to the detection of a